sysdesign-code/dev-sec-ops-demo/README.md

 3. The container image is stored into Artifacts Registry.
 4. The Build process kicks of a Cloud Deploy deployment process which deploys the container image to three different GKE clusters, which are pre-configured as the deployment pipeline mimicing the test, staging and production environments.
 5. Cloud Deploy is configured to go through an approval step before deploying the image to the Production GKE cluster.
 6. Pre-configured email id recieves an email notifying that a Cloud Deploy release requires your approval.
 The reciever of the email can then either approve or reject the deployment to the production GKE cluster.
+Cloud function code can be found [here](https://github.com/sysdesign-code/dev-sec-ops-demo/blob/main/cloud-function/index.js)

 In order to secure this CI/CD pipeline, we will make use of a couple of Google Cloud's native features and services.
 First, we will enable vulerability check on the Artificats registry, which is a out of the box feature.
 Then finally, we will create a security policy using Binary Authorization service which only allows certain image to be deployed on a GKE cluster.